|GPS:||39.637, -79.813 Google Map · Climbing Area Map|

-Local Gear Shop and Restaurants
+Local Climbing Gym, Gear Shop, and Restaurants

 Camping can be had within Coopers Rock State Forest at the McCollum Campground or just outside of the forest and across the interstate at the Chestnut Ridge Campground.
 Both places have camping for tents, hookups for campers, and shower houses.

 Hunting is quite popular at Coopers Rock.
 Although much of the climbing is within the no hunting “safe zones”, some is not.
 If you are outside of these zones during any hunting season, consider wearing bright orange and be respectful of hunters, they have just as much of a right to be there as you do.
 That being said, if you are within the normal climbing areas listed in the guidebooks and don’t venture too far off of the trails, you should be fine.

 Classic Climbing Routes at Coopers Rock State Forest